legendarycode3/mastering-javaScript-course/README.md

   ✔️ **Key Characteristics Of Javascript** </br>
 1.)
-Interpreted JavaScript is traditionally an interpreted language, meaning code is
+Interpreted JavaScript is traditionally an interpreted language, meaning code is executed line-by-line by a browser's built-in engine at runtime, rather than being pre-

    ✔️ **Three (3) major technologies we use in creating website, they include:** <br/>
    1. Html